Sirvi Arvani: Return to Persita Tangerang

-In early 2017, Arfani decided to re-join former club Persita Tangerang.
-Arfani scored his first league goal in the 2017 Liga 2 for Persita in a 2–0 win over Persika Karawang.
+In early 2017, Arvani decided to re-join former club Persita Tangerang.
+Arvani scored his first league goal in the 2017 Liga 2 for Persita in a 2–0 win over Persika Karawang.

 He scored his first Liga 2 goal of the 2018 season on 10 August 2018, coming on as a substitute in a 1–2 away win over Cilegon United.

-On 23 June 2019, Arfani made his Liga 2 appearance in a match against PSGC Ciamis and then scored his first goal for the club in the injury time.
-On 2 July 2019, Arfani scored a hat-trick during a 4–0 win over Persibat Batang. with this result, he is listed as the first hat-trick in 2019 Liga 2.
-Arfani finished the season as leading Liga 2 goalscorer, with 14 goals, two ahead of Persiraja Banda Aceh striker Assanur Rijal in second and also successfully brought his team back to promotion to the Liga 1.
+On 23 June 2019, Arvani made his Liga 2 appearance in a match against PSGC Ciamis and then scored his first goal for the club in the injury time.
+On 2 July 2019, Arvani scored a hat-trick during a 4–0 win over Persibat Batang. with this result, he is listed as the first hat-trick in 2019 Liga 2.
+Arvani finished the season as leading Liga 2 goalscorer, with 14 goals, two ahead of Persiraja Banda Aceh striker Assanur Rijal in second and also successfully brought his team back to promotion to the Liga 1.

-Arfani made his league debut on 6 March 2020 in new season 2020 Liga 1, coming on as a substitute for Samsul Arif in a 1–1 draw against PSM Makassar.
+Arvani made his league debut on 6 March 2020 in new season 2020 Liga 1, coming on as a substitute for Samsul Arif in a 1–1 draw against PSM Makassar.
 And then, This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.
-Arfani made his new season league debut on 28 August 2021 in a match against Persipura Jayapura at the Pakansari Stadium where he coming as a substitute for Ahmad Nur Hardianto.
+Arvani made his new season league debut on 28 August 2021 in a match against Persipura Jayapura at the Pakansari Stadium where he coming as a substitute for Ahmad Nur Hardianto.

 Loan to RANS Cilegon

-On 22 September 2021, Arfani joined RANS Cilegon on loan from Persita Tangerang for the 2021–22 season.
-Arfani made his Liga 2 debut for RANS on 28 September 2021, and scoring his first goal for the club against Dewa United.
+On 22 September 2021, Arvani joined RANS Cilegon on loan from Persita Tangerang for the 2021–22 season.
+Arvani made his Liga 2 debut for RANS on 28 September 2021, and scoring his first goal for the club against Dewa United.

+Nathan Lebak

+In 2026, he officially joined Liga 4 club Nathan Lebak, from Lebak Regency, Banten.
+He played for the club in the 2025–26 season of the Liga 4 Banten zone competition, qualifying for the provincial phase to play in the national phase.
+In the semi-finals, Arvani managed to score 1 goal in the 69th minute in a match that ended in Nathan Lebak's victory with a score of 3–0 over Sanggeni Purnama at the Benteng Reborn Stadium, Tangerang.
+He scored again in the final match, In the 13th minute, the match ended 1–0 with Nathan Lebak winning over Harin.
+With this result, Arvani won the 2025–26 Liga 4 Banten championship title with the club.